FAQs

 For questions about Processed Animal Proteins (PAPs), go to the dedicated PAPs - Questions and Answers section.

-It is a factory that processes the unwanted meat by-products into a range of materials that can be reused or disposed of safely.
+It is a factory that processes unwanted animal by-products into a range of materials that can be reused or disposed of safely.
 The two main products of the plant are fat, known as tallow, and meat and bone meal.

 There are two types of meat rendering plants, the first is an integrated rendering plant, and operates alongside a slaughterhouses or poultry processing plant.
 The second is an independent rendering plant which receives its waste from a variety of sources and usually have several separate streams to process different types of waste.